TRYING TO DECIDE BETWEEN A BOBSWEEP VS. ROOMBA ROBOT VACUUM FOR YOUR HOME?

 In this in-depth comparison, we are going to compare the recently-updated bObsweep PetHair Plus vs. the Roomba 690, which was launched in 2017.

-Both of these robot vacuums are proven sub-$500 automatic floor cleaners, making them great choices if you want good value.
+Both of these robotic vacuum cleaners are proven to be sub-$500 automatic floor cleaners, making them great choices if you want good value.

 But they vary quite a bit in terms of features and how they clean.